Web Banner-01

 China’s strictest pesticide rodenticide production license

-Brodifacoum and Bromadiolone officially became National Rodenticides in 2007, and as such pesticides production in China is subject to the issuance of a production license by the AQSIQ, which has been taken over by the MOA since the new pesticide law in 2017.
+Brodifacoum and Bromadiolone officially became national pesticides in 2007, and as such pesticides production in China is subject to the issuance of a production license by the AQSIQ, which has been taken over by the MOA since the new pesticide law in 2017.

 The new Pesticide Law of 2017